125 Mountain View Parade, Rosanna

 Future Homes was introduced by the Victorian Government into the Victorian Planning Provisions under Clause 53.24 in September 2023 following a pilot program in the City of Maribyrnong.

-The purpose of Future Homes is to facilitate apartment developments that are exemplary in design, liveability and sustainability to increase density and diversity of housing in responding to Victoria’s population growth.
+The purpose of Future Homes is to facilitate apartment developments that are exemplary in design, livability and sustainability to increase density and diversity of housing in responding to Victoria’s population growth.

 To be eligible for Future Homes, a site must meet the following criteria: